number571/go-peer/cmd/hls/README.md

 ## Description

-The HLS is the core of the anonymous network, representing API functions for interacting with the network.
-HLS is based on the fifth^ stage of anonymity and represents the implementation of an abstract anonymous network based on queues.
+HLS is the core of an anonymous network with theoretically provable anonymity.
+HLS is based on the fifth stage of anonymity and is an implementation of an abstract anonymous network based on queues.
+It is a peer-to-peer network communication with trusted friend-to-friend participants.
+All transmitted and received messages are in the form of end-to-end encryption.

 ## Cryptographic algorithms and functions